 Most patients that present with cystinuria are experiencing symptoms as a result of cystine stones in the kidneys.
 The diagnosis of the condition involves a consultation about their symptoms and medical history, followed by an examination with relevant diagnostic testing.

-There are several health conditions that are associated with cystinuria, and specific questions should be posed about these should be posed to establish a full understanding of the individuals overall health.
+There are several health conditions that are associated with cystinuria, and specific questions should be posed about these should be posed to establish a full understanding of the individual's overall health.
 For example, many patients also present with renal colic and some may be affected by hematuria, backache or urinary tract infection, which are also linked to cystinuria.

 Urinalysis is the analysis of the urine in a laboratory.
-Various characteristics of the urine are examined, including the colour, appearance and chemical composition.
+Various characteristics of the urine are examined, including the color, appearance and chemical composition.
 It is common practice for the urine to be viewed with a microscope and a series of chemical tests to be conducted in the full analysis.

 Intravenous pyelogram is a procedure that involves the administration of a dye into the bloodstream, which is then followed with X-ray imaging to observe the movement throughout the renal system.